jordanbardella/Phone-Lookup/README.md

   <h2>Interface Preview</h2>
   <img src="https://github.com/violeur2mineur/Phone-Lookup/assets/174254352/f51cc158-6b2f-4baf-916d-155b9fed9e5c" alt="Phone Lookup Interface Preview">

-  <h2>Contributing</h2>
-  <p>Contributions are welcome.
-For major changes, please open an issue first to discuss what you would like to change.</p>

   <h2>License</h2>
   <p>This project is licensed under the MIT License - see the LICENSE file for details.</p>